BIG-RAT/jamfcpr/README.md

 ## History

+- 2021-03-28: Fix issue where small (< ~1MB) packages failed to sync.
+Add ability to identify packages not on the destination server.

-- 2021-03-27: Added option to force sync (ignore matching checksums).
-Option is available through the Options button.
+- 2021-03-27: Added option to force sync (ignore matching checksums), available by selecting "Force Sync" through the Options button.

-- 2021-02-17: Fixed issued authenticating agains Jamf Pro v10.27 to get a list of packages from the source server.
+- 2021-02-17: Fixed issued authenticating against Jamf Pro v10.27 to get a list of packages from the source server.